andycroll/andycroll.com/_posts/2019/2019-01-13-use-multiple-migrations-when-adding-database-constraints.md

   credit: 'Marcos Mayer'
 ---

-Adding constraints to your application at the database layer is a good idea as it provides an extra layer of quality control on top of the data powering your application.
+Adding constraints to your application at the database level is a good idea as it provides an extra layer of quality control on top of the data powering your application.

-One way to do that is to add default values or constraints (like making sure a field can’t be blank), this is easy to do with Rails’ migrations.
+One way to do that is to add default values or constraints—like making sure a field can’t be blank.
+This is easy to do with Rails’ migrations.
 But beware...

 ## Instead of…

-…adding a column and stipulating a default non-null value all in one go.
+…adding a column and stipulating a default non-null value all in one go:

 ```ruby
 class AddComposerToSongs < ActiveRecord::Migration[5.2]